 For the Family and the Future

-The 18 year old AGW scholar and Youth For Christ member dreams to raise their family’s life.
-Seeing his self as an IT specialist after several years, he believe that he will be able to provide for his parents, who are Couples For Christ members, and eventually be able to finance his four siblings’ education expenses.
+The 18-year-old AGW scholar and Youth For Christ member dreams to raise their family’s life.
+Seeing his self as an IT specialist after several years, he believes that he will be able to provide for his parents, who are Couples For Christ members and eventually be able to finance his four siblings’ education expenses.
 They are his everyday inspiration and motivation to get through.

 Julius added that ANCOP is a blessing that helped him to experience and enjoy school.
-He is thankful for all the people who supports the foundation especially to those who joins the ANCOP Global Walk yearly for without it, he will be doubtful of what will be happening next.
-He leave a message for his co-scholars reminding them not to waste the opportunity they were blessed with it.
+He is thankful for all the people who support the foundation especially to those who join the ANCOP Global Walk yearly for without it, he will be doubtful of what will be happening next.
+He leaves a message for his co-scholars reminding them not to waste the opportunity they were blessed with it.